clubfoot (Pes Equinovarus)

-Clubfoot, medically known as Pes Equinovarus, is a congenital foot deformity in which the foot is in a twisted, inward and sometimes downwardly bent position.
-This can affect one or both feet and varies in severity.
+Clog feet, medically known as Pes Equinovarus, are congenital foot deformities in which the foot is in a twisted, inwardly and sometimes downwardly bent position.
+It can affect one or both feet and varies in severity.
 Clog feet are often diagnosed at birth and require early treatment to promote normal foot function.

 Complaints